-Written by the founder of Diaspora Colours- an abstract urban and geometric artist specialising in curated art for modern interiors.
+Written by the founder of Diaspora Colours- an abstract architectural and geometric artist specialising in curated art for modern interiors.

 Placing artwork in interiors